 We also offer funding for students pursuing internships.
 There are a number of scholarships and funds available for students meeting the specific criteria established for each.

 Faculty may apply for Pendleton Grants for research, production, or the creation of an outreach event such as a festival, workshop or conference.
-There are three deadlines each year announced through Park e-news and internal email.
-The current form can be downloaded from the link below.
+There are three deadlines each year announced through internal email.

 For More Information

-If you have questions about these Park School grant opportunities, please contact Sandra Lowe.
+If you have questions about these Park School grant opportunities, please contact Associate Dean Rob Gearhart.